BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 22: Select your lead Pokémon</em>
 </p>

+3. The battle interface will appear, showing:
+   - Your Pokémon (bottom) and your opponent's Pokémon (top)
+   - HP (health point) bars for both Pokémon
+   - Your available [moves](#move) at the bottom
+   - A battle log on the right side

 <!-- Figure 23 -->
 <p align="center">
   <img src="/Picture25.png" alt="Figure 23: The main battle interface">